trumanpurnell/trumanpurnell.github.io/index.md

 # Portfolio

 Here I present a few of the applications I've created in years past.
-Again, we find many a visualization tools, compilers, tensor libraries and Deep Learning demos.
+We see visualization tools, compilers, tensor libraries and Deep Learning demos.
 I truly seek to understand the concepts and principles beneath the mathematics and industry tools.
 Everything here is built from scratch.

-## Cow
+## Monet

-Cow is a concrete representation of three-dimensional space.
-Complete with a virtual camera and built atop WebGL, Cow is robust and efficient -- able to render over 10M pixels in real time.
-I built Cow due to the lack of competitive python visualization libraries: Matplotlib was choking on 100K pixels.
+Monet is a concrete representation of three-dimensional space.
+Complete with a virtual camera and built atop WebGL, Monet is robust and efficient -- able to render over 10M pixels in real time.
+I built Monet due to the lack of competitive python visualization libraries: Matplotlib was choking on 100K pixels.
 Here we see a visualization of a 10MB image in pixel space:

 <iframe src="https://bb-labs.github.io/monet/" style="display: inline-block; width: 500px; height: 375px;"></iframe>
 <img src="https://bb-labs.github.io/monet/assets/img/sea.jpg" style="display: inline-block; width: 500px; height: 375px;"/>

 ## Big-Box

 Big-Box is an efficient NumPy implementation in pure JavaScript.
-I needed a backend for Cow.
+I needed a backend for Monet.
 It supports complex numbers and quaternions.
 Here we see key benchmarks against industry leaders:

 | Random   |